Homotopy in Exact Categories: Recollections on Exact Categories

 For technical reasons, unless stated otherwise we will assume from now on that all exact categories are \textbf{weakly idempotent complete}.
 This means that every retraction has a kernel, or equivalently, that every coretraction has a cokernel.
 Note that the condition is self-dual.
 Quasi-abelian categories are in particular weakly idempotent complete.
 In weakly idempotent complete exact categories, we then have the following useful result, often called the \textbf{Obscure Axiom}.

-\begin{prop}[The Obscure Axiom] \begin{enumerate} \item Suppose that $i:A\rightarrow B$ is a morphism.
-If there exists a morphism $j:B\rightarrow C$ such that the composite $ji:A\rightarrow C$ is an admissible monic, then $i$ is an admissible monic. \\ \item Suppose that $i:A\rightarrow B$ is a morphism.
+\begin{prop}[The Obscure Axiom] Let $\mathpzc{E}$ be a weakly idempotent complete exact category. \begin{enumerate} \item Suppose that $i:A\rightarrow B$ is a morphism.
+If there exists a morphism $j:B\rightarrow C$ such that the composite $ji:A\rightarrow C$ is an admissible monic, then $i$ is an admissible monic. \item Suppose that $i:A\rightarrow B$ is a morphism.
 If there exists a morphism $j:C\rightarrow A$ such that $i\circ j$ is an admissible epic, then $i$ is an an admissible epic. \end{enumerate} \end{prop}

 \begin{proof} See \cite{Buehler} Proposition 2.16. \end{proof}